mcrimaldi/ecotroni_docs/docs/ui-components/callouts.md

 title: Callouts
 parent: UI Components
 nav_order: 7
+nav_exclude: true
 ---

 # Callouts

 {: .d-inline-block }

 New (v0.4.0)
 {: .label .label-green }

 Markdown does not include support for callouts.
-However, you can style text as a callout using a Markdown extension supported by kramdown: [*block IALs*](https://kramdown.gettalong.org/quickref.html#block-attributes).
+However, you can style text as a callout using a Markdown extension supported by kramdown: [_block IALs_](https://kramdown.gettalong.org/quickref.html#block-attributes).

 Common kinds of callouts include `highlight`, `important`, `new`, `note`, and `warning`.

 {: .warning }
-These callout names are *not* pre-defined by the theme: you need to define your own names.
+These callout names are _not_ pre-defined by the theme: you need to define your own names.

 When you have [configured]({% link docs/configuration.md %}#callouts) the `color` and (optional) `title` for a callout, you can apply it to a paragraph, or to a block quote with several paragraphs, as illustrated below.[^postfix]

-[^postfix]:
-    You can put the callout markup either before or after its content.
+[^postfix]: You can put the callout markup either before or after its content.

 ## An untitled callout

 {: .no_toc .text-delta }

 ```markdown